MrThygesen16/pdfDataReader/README.md

 ### Usage

 1. Place the PDF file you want extracted into the folder `pdfs`
-2. Run the script and enter the name of PDF the PDF file when prompted
+2. Run the script and enter the name of PDF file when prompted
 3. The output of this script will be placed in the `output` folder